Receptiviti/receptiviti-python/docs_source/articles/quick_start.md

 ### Returned Results

-By default, results are returned as a `data.frame`, with a row for each text, and columns for each framework variable:
+Results are returned as a `DataFrame`, with a row for each text, and columns for each framework variable:

 ```{code-cell} ipython3